 Luxury Vinyl Planks and Tile provide resilient, waterproof flooring.
 Vinyl flooring has been around for many years but today’s luxury vinyl products offer innovative technology for high-performance flooring.

 Get inspired!
-Use the COREtec Floorvana room visualizer to see their innovative flooring products in your home.
+Use our room visualizer (icon on bottom right) to see today’s modern flooring products in your home.